 Eruptions of such basaltic volcanoes are comparatively silent but nevertheless, dangerous.
 Basaltic lava could flow quite fast and the gentle slopes of the volcano may lead to unexpected turns of lava flows.

 Even if Erta Ale is located in a sparsely populated area, its eruptions may create havoc in local communities.
 Thus, in 25th September 2005 eruption forced thousands of people to evacuate and killed livestock.
 Another eruption in August 2007 again forced the evacuation.

 Lakes of lava are very rare on Earth – and Erta Ale has one of the best ones and nowhere else has it existed that long as here.
 It is known that lava lake in the southern crater exists since 1967 but it is highly likely that it existed here well before this.
 There have been reports also about another lava lake in the northern crater in earlier times.

 The lava lake is circular, some 50 meters in diameter.
 In day-time, it is black, molten basalt with visible cracks of deep-red lava.
 Meanwhile, in the night it turns out that the whole surface of the lake is emitting a quite strong glow.
 The sight of the lake is fascinating – lava is constantly changing.

 Sometimes the level of lava rises and lake spills over its rims.
 At such times the glow of the lava in the night is seen far away from the summit – this is an unusual spectacle of the forces of nature!

 This area is one of the world’s most remote and inhospitable locations and travel to the volcano is dangerous and rather difficult.
 This is further complicated by the unrest of local people – there have been cases when tourists and scientists have been attacked and killed.
-Now the tourist groups are accompanied by military escort.
+Now the tourist groups are accompanied by a military escort.